shizuo-kaji/PairedImageTranslation/README.md

 ```
 pip install cupy,chainer,chainerui,chainercv
 ```
-- optional: pydicom (if DICOM files are handled)
+- optional: pydicom (if DICOM files are to be handled)
 ```
 pip install pydicom
 ```